Practice Areas

 An allegation that you’ve committed food stamp fraud is a serious matter.
 You could face a lengthy prison sentence and thousands of dollars in fines if you’re convicted — and lose your access to the SNAP benefits that put food on your table if your family is low-income.
 However, even when you’re facing a frightening and stressful criminal charge, the situation isn’t without hope.
 An experienced Cincinnati fraud defense attorney may be able to help you fight the charge.

 A skilled theft and fraud defense lawyer who knows the prosecutors and courts in the Cincinnati area where your charge is pending, and has an understanding of Ohio and federal laws regarding food stamp fraud, may be able to get your charge dismissed or your penalties reduced.
-Each case is unique, and your outcome will depend on the facts, the evidence, and the arguments your lawyer presents, but it may be possible to get a result that protects your rights and your family.
+Each case is unique, and your outcome will depend on the facts, the evidence, and the arguments your Cincinnati criminal defense attorney presents, but it may be possible to get a result that protects your rights and your family.
+Contact our lawyers to start discussing your charges today.